 Flygh had a pair of stints leading Harvard while head coach Katey Stone was away coaching for USA Hockey.
 The Crimson went 4-0-1 in those games.
 His primary coaching responsibilities included working with the defense and the penalty-killing unit.
 Harvard was ranked in the top four in the country in scoring defense each year that Flygh was there, and led the nation in that category in 2007-08 (1.00 goals per game).
 Harvard was also ranked in the top six in penalty killing each year that Flygh was there.

-At his two recent assistant coaching stops, Flygh has worked with two of the top three active coaches in career victories in the NCAA in Stone and UMD's Shannon Miller.
+At his two recent assistant coaching stops, Flygh worked with two of the top coaches in career victories in the NCAA in Stone and UMD's Shannon Miller.
 He helped coach seven All-Americans and a Patty Kazmaier Award winner.

 As a player for New England, Flygh was the Pilgrims’ defensive player of the year.
 He went on to play professional hockey in Sweden for the Lysekil Vikings.